Agnostella/samwich-cli/README.md

 ### Options

+- `--template-file`: Path to yours AWS SAM template file.
+Defaults to `template.yaml` in the current directory.
 - `--requirements`: Path to your Python requirements.txt file.
 Defaults to `requirements.txt` in the current directory.
-- `--template-file`: Path to your AWS SAM template file.
-Defaults to `template.yaml` in the current directory.
+- `--workspace-root`: Path to the workspace root.
+- `--source-dir`: Path to the source directory for the code.
+When restructuring, only the child paths of this directory will be included.
 - `--sam-args`: Additional arguments to pass to `sam build`.
 For example, `--sam-args "--debug --use-container"`.
-- `--source-dir`: Path to the source directory for the code.
-When restructuring, only the child paths of this directory will be included.
 - `--debug`: Enable debug logging

-## Environment Variables
+### Environment Variables

-- `SAMWICH_WORKSPACE`: Override the default workspace root (defaults to git repository root)
-- `SAMWICH_TEMP`: Override the default temporary directory.
+All options can also be set using environment variables.
+The environment variable names are the same as the option names, but prefixed with `SAMWICH`, in uppercase, and with underscores instead of dashes.
+For example, `--template-file` can be set using the `SAMWICH_TEMPLATE_FILE` environment variable.

 ## Examples and Advanced Usage